Alan Halsall’s soap star ex ‘sets record straight’ after false I’m a Celeb claims

 I’m a Celebrity star Alan Halsall’s soap star ex has set the record straight after a deluge of speculation about their relationship.

-Coronation Street actor Halsall, who plays Tyrone Dobbs in the ITV series, is entering the jungle for the 2024 series, which is being launched on Sunday (16 November).
+Coronation Street actor Halsall, who plays Tyrone Dobbs in the ITV series, entered the jungle for the 2024 series on Sunday (16 November).

 He was due to join the show in 2023, but had to drop out due to a leg injury.
-This year, he will join a line-up that includes McFly singer Danny Jones, former X Factor judge Tulisa and Coleen Rooney.
+This year, he joined a line-up that includes McFly singer Danny Jones, former X Factor judge Tulisa and Coleen Rooney.

-In the run-up to the latest edition of the show, there has been numerous articles about Halsall and his ex wife and former Corrie co-star Lucy-Jo Hudson, with one unfounded report claiming she would be voting for Halsall to endure the show’s grisly tasks.
+In the run-up to the latest edition of the show, numerous articles had circulated about Halsall and his ex wife and former Corrie co-star Lucy-Jo Hudson, with one unfounded report claiming she would be voting for Halsall to endure the show’s grisly tasks.

 Halsall, who joined Corrie in 1998, started dating Hudson in 2005.
 They divorced in 2018 after almost nine years of marriage.
 They have one daughter, Sienna, who is 11, and, in 2020, Hudson had her son Carter with new partner Lewis Devine.